Top 20 Dog Food Brands

 • BWild – with high meat content (at least 65%), prebiotics, and spirulina.

-All foods contain a full range of minerals and vitamins while meeting different nutritional needs.
-For example, there are separate products for dogs with allergies, for puppies, for obese pets, and for those with active lifestyles.
+All products contain a full range of minerals and vitamins while meeting different nutritional needs.
+For example, there are separate products for dogs with allergies, for puppies, for obese animals, and for animals with active lifestyles.

 Monge